Item 10: Familiarize yourself with standard traits

-Rust encodes key behavioural aspects of its type system in the type system itself, through a collection of fine-grained standard traits that describe those behaviours (cf. Item 2).
+Rust encodes key behavioral aspects of its type system in the type system itself, through a collection of fine-grained standard traits that describe those behaviors (see Item 2).

 Many of these traits will seem familiar to programmers coming from C++, corresponding to concepts such as copy-constructors, destructors, equality and assignment operators, etc.